 Her breathing was ragged as she finished the thought, "I was trying to tell you something?"

 "Yes, but I could not hear you."

 She looked undecided.
-He backed away, gave her room to run if she needed it.
-He moved to his couch.
-Sat down leaving her plenty of space.
+He backed away and gave her room to run if she needed it, then moved to his couch and sat, leaving her plenty of space.
 "Please, Christine, do not call McCoy.
 Let me explain?"

 He watched as she struggled with her personal desire and her duty.
-He stayed immobile, kept his features calm. *She must not go.* He saw the moment when desire won.
-She moved to the couch, sat down next to him.
+He stayed immobile, kept his features calm even though he desperately wanted her to stay.
+He saw the moment when desire won.
+She moved to the couch and sat down next to him.

 "Explain," she said.

-"That's why you were so glad to see him," she realized.
+"That's why you were so glad to see him," she murmured.
 "You thought you'd killed him.
-Oh god, Spock.
+Oh God, Spock.
 That must have been horrible."

 "It was.
 I have never experienced such emptiness.
 Throughout my life I have assumed that my human side would betray me, but it was my Vulcan nature that proved most dangerous.
 I would have killed him, Christine."

 "All for her?
 A woman you barely knew?"

 "When you say it, it does not sound logical.
 But the burning is not logical.
 It is the antithesis of logic.
 It is all the primitive things that Vulcan was, all the barbarism we left behind.
 The last living remnant of what we might have been, but for logic."